-Also featuring Oscar nominee Jeff Bridges and Oscar winner Frances McDormand, Hidden in America is a poignant, powerfully moving story of courage, sacrifice and the dignity of the human spirit.
+Also featuring Oscar winners Jeff Bridges and Frances McDormand, Hidden in America is a poignant, powerfully moving story of courage, sacrifice and the dignity of the human spirit.
 An educational curriculum was developed to accompany distribution of this film to classrooms.

 This video can be purchased online.*

 1996 to 1998